Cloudmaker

 ShrimpCraft

 Affordable DIY kits for children to build their own Minecraft-of-Things physical devices that can interact with Minecraft servers.
-This project grew and continued after the exhibition

 RFID Worlds